-- maximising the performance and value of its portfolio of assets through proactive asset management; - pursuing portfolio growth opportunities through the acquisition of new assets, including from Aldar and the development management business to be established by it; and - monetising lower yielding assets and reinvesting capital in higher yielding assets and/or assets where Aldar Investments believes that it can drive value creation.
+- maximising the performance and value of its portfolio of assets through proactive asset management; - pursuing portfolio growth opportunities through acquisitions; and - monetising lower yielding assets and reinvesting capital in higher yielding assets and/or assets where Aldar Investments believes that it can drive value creation through its asset management capabilities.

 Aldar Investments expects to acquire certain additional properties (referred to elsewhere in this Prospectus as the Aldar Properties Expected to be Acquired) from Aldar.
-These comprise:

-• up to 1,143 residential units in two projects currently being developed following completion of the projects which is currently expected to be in 2020 and 2021;
+These comprise two projects currently being developed by Aldar - The Bridges, which comprises up to 636 residential units and is currently expected to be completed in 2020, and Water's Edge which comprises up to 507 residential units and is currently expected to be completed in 2021.